 Your layer has been exported into the 3D Connection Cloud and you're now ready to import it into your 3D model.

 You can continue to select additional layers to export from CAD.
 Press the Space bar to reopen the 3D Connection dialog box, click Send Layer, and select an additional layer.

 When you import a layer into SketchUp, the 3D Connection will delete all objects stored on that layer.
 This way, you won't have to search through your layers to see which ones you've already imported.

 Once you export one or more layers from CAD to the 3D Connection Cloud using this feature, you can import them into SketchUp, Rhino, or Revit.

 Are your contour lines not exporting or importing properly from CAD to SketchUp?
-Here's the solution >
+Here's what to do.

 To export your CAD design, and the Land F/X project associated with it, into the 3D Connection Cloud, open the CAD drawing you want to export.
 This tool will export your placement of plants, site amenities, plan graphics, lighting equipment, and other blocks in your drawing.

-In this example, we'll export a tree layout to SketchUp.
+In this example, we'll export a tree layout.

-This process won't just maintain the exact placements of the trees – it will also bring the data assigned to each tree into our SketchUp model.
+This process won't just maintain the exact placements of the trees – it will also bring the data assigned to each tree into our 3D model.

 Open the 3D Connection, and click Export.